pnlbwh/TBSS/docs/TUTORIAL.md

     $libDir/tbss_all -i AD/origdata \
     --xfrmDir $testDir/studyTemplateOutput/template \
     --modality AD \
-    --study                                             # --study tells to use previous templates from studyTemplateOutput/stats/*
+    --studyTemplate                                     # --studyTemplate tells to use previous templates from studyTemplateOutput/stats/*

 A few other arguments are obtained by parsing previous command stored in `*TemplateOutput/log/commands.txt` file.
 In a nut-shell,